 Entry Level – University Recruitment and Campus Hiring

 When companies hire free candidates from the campus hiring, then they use basic aptitude tests to access the skills of the candidates.
 The basic tests give an idea about the general skills of the candidates like English speaking skills.
-So, on the entry-level, companies use pre-employment testing to just access the fundamental traits of the applicants.
+So, at the entry-level, companies use pre-employment testing to just access the fundamental traits of the applicants.

 Validity and Compliance while using Pre-employment Test